 By Alison Phillips, Co-Owner of Aligra Wine & Spirits

 When it comes to wines, the majority of people here in Alberta prefer to choose red wines over whites.
 Perhaps it is the long, cold dark winters that tend to make one want to cozy up inside with a simmering beef stew and bottle of red.
-Or, maybe the fact that Alberta beef and bison, barbecued ribs and hamburgers seem to win out over succulent white fish, chicken or shrimp during the short summer season in our northern region of the country.
-Regardless the excuse or reason, if you are one of those “I only drink red” types, go out on a limb this summer and try some nice whites or roses for a change!
+Or, maybe the fact that Alberta beef and bison, barbecued ribs, and hamburgers seem to win out over succulent white fish, chicken, or shrimp during the short summer season in our northern region of the country.
+Regardless of the excuse or reason, if you are one of those “I only drink red” types, go out on a limb this summer and try some nice whites or roses for a change!

-Here’s some ways to lighten up this summer and experiment with a few delicious wines and introduce your guests to a whole new range of tastes at your next gathering!
+Here are some ways to lighten up this summer and experiment with a few delicious wines and introduce your guests to a whole new range of tastes at your next gathering!

 First, you’ll need ice buckets.

 They can be anything from a proper one used for chilling champagne to a child’s sand pail, a large ceramic flower pot, or a great big colorful bowl.
 Have fun and use something that works with the theme of your event.